Electronic health record: Customization

-Each healthcare environment functions differently, often in significant ways.
+Each health care environment functions differently, often in significant ways.
 It is difficult to create a "one-size-fits-all" EHR system.
-Many first generation EHRs were designed to fit the needs of primary care physicians, leaving certain specialties significantly less satisfied with their EHR system.
+Many first-generation EHRs were designed to fit the needs of primary care physicians, leaving certain specialties significantly less satisfied with their EHR system.

-An ideal EHR system will have record standardization but interfaces that can be customized to each provider environment.
+An ideal EHR system will have record standardization but also interfaces that can be customized to each provider environment.
 Modularity in an EHR system facilitates this.
-Many EHR companies employ vendors to provide customization.

-This customization can often be done so that a physician's input interface closely mimics previously utilized paper forms.
+Many EHR companies employ vendors to provide customization, which can often be done so that a physician's input interface closely mimics previously utilized paper forms.

-At the same time they reported negative effects in communication, increased overtime, and missing records when a non-customized EMR system was utilized.
-Customizing the software when it is released yields the highest benefits because it is adapted for the users and tailored to workflows specific to the institution.
+Providers have reported negative effects in communication, increased overtime, and missing records when a non-customized EMR system was utilized.
+Customizing the software when released yields the highest benefits because it is adapted for the users and tailored to workflows specific to the institution.

-Customization can have its disadvantages.
-There is, of course, higher costs involved to implementation of a customized system initially.
-More time must be spent by both the implementation team and the healthcare provider to understand the workflow needs.
+However, customization can have its disadvantages.
+Implementing a customized system may incur higher initial costs, as more time must be spent by both the implementation team and the healthcare provider to understand the workflow needs.
 Development and maintenance of these interfaces and customizations can also lead to higher software implementation and maintenance costs.